OceanOutcomes/ocean-outcomes/what-we-do/our-impact/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tsb1xRc-vcU?si=wc0-z5jyBDZwqxmG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-*Ocean Outcomes works alongside NGOs, governments, industry, and communities-helping connect ideas to action and filling in the pieces that make lasting change possible.
+*Ocean Outcomes works alongside NGOs, governments, industry, and communities—helping connect ideas to action and filling in the pieces that make lasting change possible.
 In this episode, hear directly from some of our key partners about how these relationships bring real results—and why the sum of our parts is greater than any one of us alone.*

 ----